AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Bit Manipulation:
 - Solved Pyramid Transition Matrix  on leetcode with tc of O(2^n) and sc of O(1) Beats 55.39% in runtime and 86.77% in Memory with JavaScript

+### day 86 of #100DaysOfCode
+- Added Debugging Log in RTPS video streaming web app
+- Learning Bit Manipulation

+#### Bit Manipulation:
+- Solved Counting Bits on leetcode with tc of O(2^n) and sc of O(1) Beats 55.39% in runtime and 86.77% in Memory with JavaScript